-FBully sticks are a popular natural treat for dogs, but what are bully sticks made of, really?
+Bully sticks are a popular natural treatment for dogs, but what are bully sticks made of, really?
 Are bully sticks safe for dogs?
 Should you be feeding your dog bully sticks?
 Could they be potentially harmful to your dog (and you, too)?
 Read on to find out what bully sticks are and what benefits or harm they may cause for your dog.

-What Are Bully Sticks and What Are Bully Sticks Made Of?
+What Are Bully Sticks and What Are Chewy Bully Sticks Made Of?

 What's in a name?
 Would a Bully stick by any other name still... well, you get the idea.
-There are many variation of bully sticks on the market, so you may have been giving your dog this healthy, grass fed cattle treat without even realizing it.
+There are many variations of bully sticks on the market, so you may have been giving your dog this healthy, grass-fed cattle treat without even realizing it.
 Here are some other popular names for bully sticks:

 - bull sticks

 Being that they are a longer-lasting chew, similar to rawhide, bully sticks can come in handy for nearly any dog owner.
 Since they take a long time to chew down, bully sticks are probably not very good for treat training, which work best when they are small and quick to consume.
 But they are excellent as distraction treats and favorable for heavy chewers.
 Additionally, you want to do your research if you are a puppy owner, working to find the best bully sticks for puppies.

 If you have a dog that acts out in destructive behaviour caused by boredom or anxiety, you should try giving him a bully stick.
 Avoid rewarding bad behaviour by offering the bully stick after the negative behavior is displayed.
 Instead, act preventatively.

 If your dog gets destructive when you are leaving them home alone, then offer the bully stick a while you are preparing to leave.
 This will give them something to focus on while you go through your normal routine for departure.
 If you are not comfortable leaving the chew with your dog unsupervised, then it's best to remove the chew before you leave the house.